CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-submission/index.md

     - Handy when you want to ask for the creation of multiple projects
     - Makes the life more easy for the admin creating the project(s).

-## Create Datasets and Attach Pheno-Clinical Data
+## Create Datasets and Attach Clinical Data

 ???
-Info "Recommended nomenclature for the Pheno-Clinical data file"
+Info "Recommended nomenclature for the Clinical data file"
-    Please see the following [link](../../3tr-specific/pheno-clinical-data-nomenclature.md).
+    Please see the following [link](../../3tr-specific/clinical-data-nomenclature.md).

 When the project is created, you can start creating datasets (the "folder" for your files)